-You should consult SEPA's Flood Risk maps11 to indicate what action you need to take and whether you will be required to submit a Flood Risk Assessment in support of your planning application
+You should consult SEPA's Flood Risk maps to indicate what action you need to take and whether you will be required to submit a Flood Risk Assessment in support of your planning application possible.

-These maps show indicative flood risk areas that should be avoided wherever possible.
 They provide a guide and assist in identifying areas where more detailed information is required.
+The maps also identify Potentially Vulnerable Areas where additional design consideration may be required to avoid flooding risk.

+These maps show indicative flood risk areas that should be avoided wherever